negrinho/sane_tikz/tutorial.md

 import sane_tikz as stz
 import formatting as fmt
 ```
-which imports the drawing, grouping, alignment, distribution, coordinate computation functionalities of the library.
+which imports the drawing, grouping, alignment, distribution, and coordinate computation functionalities of the library.
 `formatting` contains functionality to generate the TikZ formatting strings that are used for different purposes (e.g., making lines dashed or dotted, or changing the opacity of a fill).
 Eventually, every example ends with a call to `stz.draw_to_tikz_standalone` which generates the code for a TikZ figure to a file.
 This draw function unpacks a visual element into its components and draws them individually.

 Perhaps the most useful concept in `sane_tikz` is grouping.
 If you have visual elements `e1` and `e2`, you can group them to create a new visual element `e_grouped = [e1, e2]`, i.e., by wrapping the visual elements in a list.
 The new element `e_grouped` will be manipulated as a visual element in its own right, meaning that its bounding box is updated accordingly, and therefore all functions that rely on bounding box computations have their behavior updated.
 The order that elements are grouped matters when drawing them to the canvas.
 A visual element is decomposed into its sub-elements (if any) by going top to bottom and left to right.